alexwkleung/Iris/README.md

 Install [Rust](https://www.rust-lang.org/tools/install)

-If you are cross-compiling the native modules for other platforms, you'll need to install the corresponding target if it isn't already installed:
+For cross-compiling the native modules, you'll need to install the corresponding target.
+This is necessary for universal builds (i.e., need to install x86_64 target on aarch64 machines).

 ```bash
 # check target list